seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 At typical R² = 0.15–0.36 signal/noise = 0.42–0.75, i.e. **the coin's own move
 exceeds the part explained by BTC**.
 A 5–15 % simulation-vs-fact divergence is the expected width of the distribution, not a model defect.
+A separate «signal/noise» metric is therefore meaningless — it is identical to R², already on the card (§8).

-Consequence: a separate «signal/noise» metric is meaningless — it is identical to R², already on the card.
 The practical answer to this risk is the liquidation probability (§3.3), not a band on the forecast.

 ### 3.7 Board CRYPTO FUTURE — the work surface